 Those who get gas or diarrhea from consuming dairy products like milk and cheese have a food intolerance.

-Seasonal allergies like hay fever are triggered by airborne or environmental allergens like pollen, animal hair/saliva, feathers, dust mites, etc. which cause the body to release histamines.
-This results in inflammation in the sinuses and lungs and causes the watery red eyes, runny nose, sneezing, wheezing, and coughing associated with allergies.
+Seasonal allergies like hay fever are triggered by airborne or environmental allergens like pollen, animal hair/saliva, feathers, dust mites, etc., which cause the body to release histamines.
+This results in inflammation in the sinuses and lungs and causes watery red eyes, runny nose, sneezing, wheezing, and coughing associated with allergies.

 The Best Essential Oils for Allergies

-Essential oils can be used for the symptoms of all both food-borne and environmental allergies, but they do not prevent food allergies.
+Essential oils can be used for the symptoms of both food-borne and environmental allergies, but they do not prevent food allergies.